Expert Tips on DIY Shiplap from a Contractor

 Start At The Bottom

-2. When you begin to install the shiplap on your wall start at the bottom with a level board.
+2. When you begin to install the diy shiplap wall start at the bottom of the wall with a level board.
 Our baseboard was surprisingly level so we didn’t have to adjust ours at all.
 But if yours is out a bit, make sure you get the top of that first board level.
-Start as you want to go.
+This is the building block for the next row, and the entire plank wall afterward all the way to the top of the wall, so it's important to make sure this first piece is level, and the next board should be also.
+First thing make sure to start as you want to go.

-We used the width of the board as a spacer, giving us 3/16″ gaps.
-Be sure to keep checking occasionally that your boards are still level as you go up the wall.
+We used the width of the board as a spacer, giving us 3/16" gaps.
+Be sure to keep checking occasionally that your boards are still level as you go up the entire wall.

-3. We went with a staggered board pattern, and nailed them in with 1 1/4″ brad nails using an 18 gauge brad nail gun.
-This made the project go fairly quickly.
-Try and nail into the studs.
+3. We went with a staggered board pattern, and nailed them in with 1 ¼" brad nails using an 18 gauge brad nail gun.
+This made the project go fairly quickly for our small space.
+Try and nail into the wall studs.
 You can find them with a stud finder and mark the wall if you need too.
-An expert tip, the outlets will be attached to studs, so start your search there.
+An expert tip, the electrical outlets will be attached to studs, so start your search there.
 The studs will be equally spaced.

 Easy To Cut With A Utility Knife

-4. We cut the boards to length with a simple utility knife.
+4. We cut the boards to length with a simple utility knife, there's no need to use a circular saw, or table saw for this project.
 Shaun said that the thin boards might be damaged with the up and down motion of a big saw, so he cut them using a set square for a straight edge, and a 1 inch utility knife -scoring a few times, and sanding off any rough edges.
-If you were worried about having to use a big saw for this project, you can do it with a simple utility knife.
+If you were worried about having to use a big saw for this project, the best and easiest way is to use a simple utility knife to trim pieces to size.

 Adjust Outlet Boxes

-5. I didn’t know this, but with the switch plate cover removed you can adjust the depth of you outlet boxes, with two simple screws.
+5. I didn’t know this, but with the outlet covers removed you can adjust the depth of you outlet boxes, with two simple screws.
 Shan adjusted them slightly so that they’d be flush with the new wall treatment.
+Use this trick for all the light switches and electrical outlets.

 Use A Compass To Scribe